medale/medale.github.io/_posts/general/2013-10-26-hello-world.md

 Eventually, trying to run the command as root worked.
 So I fiddled with permissions on the gems dir and /usr/local/bin/* files but still no joy.

-Finally, as user I tried the rvm route I found on (https://www.digitalocean.com/community/articles/how-to-get-started-with-jekyll-on-an-ubuntu-vps)
+Finally, as user I tried the rvm route I found in [this article](https://www.digitalocean.com/community/articles/how-to-get-started-with-jekyll-on-an-ubuntu-vps):

     curl -L https://get.rvm.io | bash -s stable --ruby=2.0.0

-That did the trick (and I now have Ruby 2.0 - bonus?)
+That did the trick (and I now have a newer Ruby)